 By the end of this chapter, you will be able to:

-- Understand educational degrees at undergraduate, master’s, and doctoral levels in Community Psychology
+- Understand educational degrees at the undergraduate, master’s, and doctoral levels in Community Psychology

 - Understand and prepare for career options in the field of Community Psychology